aamersadiq/aamersadiq.github.io/_posts/2025-05-06-AI -Computer Vision.markdown

 title: "AI - Computer Vision"
 date: 2025-05-06 16:37:42
 categories: [ai, computer-vision, cnns, image-models, ocr]
-categories: [ai, computer-vision, cnns, image-models, ocr]
+tags: [ai, computer-vision, cnns, image-models, ocr]
 ---

 Computer Vision, a subfield of Artificial Intelligence, focuses on enabling machines to extract, analyze, and interpret meaningful information from visual data.
 With the growth of computational power, data availability, and deep learning techniques, Computer Vision has evolved from basic image processing to complex visual understanding tasks.
 Lets explore the technical foundations of AI in Computer Vision, including <strong>key algorithms, architectures, datasets, evaluation metrics and common vision tasks</strong>.

 <h3>Historical Context</h3>
 Computer vision has evolved dramatically over the past few decades.
 Early systems relied on handcrafted features such as edges and corners getting extracted using algorithms such as SIFT and HOG.
 These approaches worked well for simple tasks but struggled with real world complexity.